 The Health District previously borrowed a machine from the Department of Health for lead testing but is no longer able to do so.

-The cost of the machine would be caught in the next 2022 budget amendment.
-It was moved by Ms. Dunn and seconded by Mr. Zarlingo to authorize the Administrative Officer to purchase a Bruker X-Ray Florescent (XRF) machine for environmental health sampling.
+It was moved by Mr. Tibbott and seconded by Mr. Hund to authorize the Administrative Officer to purchase a Bruker X-Ray Florescent (XRF) machine for environmental health sampling.
 The motion passed unanimously.